GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 ### Getting this right

-We are putting periodic background sync through a trial period so that you can help us make sure that we get it right.
-This section explains some of the design decisions we took to make this feature as helpful as possible.
+Chrome is putting periodic background sync through a trial period so that you can help the Chrome team make sure that they get it right.
+This section explains some of the design decisions Chrome took to make this feature as helpful as possible.

-The first design decision we made is that a web app can only use periodic background sync after a person has installed it on their device, and has launched it as a distinct application.
+The first design decision Chrome made is that a web app can only use periodic background sync after a person has installed it on their device, and has launched it as a distinct application.
 Periodic background sync is not available in the context of a regular tab in Chrome.

-Furthermore, since we don't want unused or seldom used web apps to gratuitously consume battery or data, we designed periodic background sync such that developers will have to earn it by providing value to their users.
-Concretely, we are using a [site engagement score](chrome://site-engagement/) to determine if and how often periodic background syncs can happen for a given web app.
+Furthermore, since Chrome doesn't want unused or seldom used web apps to gratuitously consume battery or data, Chrome designed periodic background sync such that developers will have to earn it by providing value to their users.
+Concretely, Chrome is using a [site engagement score](https://www.chromium.org/developers/design-documents/site-engagement) (`chrome://site-engagement/`) to determine if and how often periodic background syncs can happen for a given web app.
 In other words, a `periodicsync` event won't be fired at all unless the engagement score is greater than zero, and its value affects the frequency at which the `periodicsync` event fires.
 This ensures that the only apps syncing in the background are the ones you are actively using.